Skip to content

 Rendering LogicTransform product data before markup generation by implementing custom logic in App Builder actions

-For implementation details, see the AEM Commerce Prerender repository , particularly the actions/, tools/, and repository root for templates and configuration files.
+For implementation details, see the AEM Commerce Prerender repository , particularly the actions/ directory and repository root for templates and configuration files.

 Troubleshooting